-The final evaluation method was an internal equity scan, which involved reviewing Cañada College's existing efforts to create a culture of equity and that anti-racism achieves equitable educational outcomes for students, classified staff, and faculty.
-To complete this scan, Ase Power Consult worked with administrators, classified staff, faculty, and students to identify individuals from each constituency from diverse backgrounds to participate in 20minute interviews.
-40 27 individuals participated in the scan, and we conducted a single group interview with the Student Services Planning Council.
+The final evaluation method was an internal equity scan, which involved reviewing Cañada College's existing efforts to create a culture of equity and that achieves anti-racism equitable educational outcomes for students, classified staff, and faculty.
+To complete this scan, Áse Power Consult worked with administrators, classified staff, faculty, and students to identify individuals from each constituency from diverse backgrounds to participate in 20minute interviews. individuals participated in the scan, and we conducted a single group interview with the Student Services Planning Council.